Pricing

 The surgical site is irrigated, and the Valsalva maneuver is done to ensure appropriate hemostasis.
 A wound drain may be applied and secured to the skin with a 3-0 nylon suture.
 The strap muscles are approximated for 70% length, and the platysma is closed with absorbable 3-0 Vicryl stitches.
 Subcuticular skin closure is achieved with absorbable 4-0 Monocryl running suture.
 A light dressing is applied with antibiotic ointment and Steri-Strips, or Dermabond.

-Hypocalcemia, vocal cord paralysis, postoperative hematoma or infection, transverse neck scar.
+Potential complications include hypocalcemia, vocal cord paralysis, postoperative hematoma or infection, and transverse neck scar.

 This case depicts a standard cervical incision thyroidectomy.
 Additional procedures include transoral endoscopic thyroidectomy vestibular approach (TOETVA) and transaxillary robotic thyroidectomy.9,10 Indications for TOETVA include thyroid is less than 10 cm, benign tumor, follicular neoplasm, papillary microcarcinoma, Graves’ disease, and substernal goiter grade 1.
 The transaxillary approach is primarily used for papillary thyroid microcarcinoma, in addition to expansion to papillary thyroid cancer.
 These alternative types of thyroidectomy can be extremely efficient however, the standard cervical incision approach offers a broader inclusion criterion.
 Additionally, while the thyroid is an extremely vascular organ with many vital nerves and structures surrounding it, the procedure has extremely low morbidity with the meticulous care taken for hemostasis and antisepsis.